This post may contain affiliate links. Please see my disclosure policy for details.

 This way you’ll remember the trip and have someone to take photos of you to prove you did it!

-This may turn out to be your favourite stop of all
+9. Don’t forget – this may turn out to be your favourite stop of all

 It ended up being one of my favourite stops in India and I will and have kept coming back.

 But, I think that if you arm yourself with an open mind, you will find it’s not so scary.

-And finally…You’ve got this!
+10. And finally…You’ve got this!

 Never forget that you are stronger than you think.
 Be brave, bold and open to new experiences.

 Don’t worry, don’t overthink, just accept this weird and wonderful city for what it is.